readthedocs/readthedocs.org/docs/user/hosting.rst

   For :doc:`/commercial/index` the subdomain looks like ``<slug>.readthedocs-hosted.com``.

 Custom domain support
-  Documentation projects may also define their own domains.
+  Documentation projects can also use their own domains.
-  A project may define multiple domains, as well as define which is the *canonical domain*.
+  A project may define multiple domains, as well as define the *canonical domain* where all other domains will redirect.

   ⏩️ :doc:`Read more </custom-domains>`

 Multiple documentation versions
-  The built-in URL structure of Read the Docs is pre-defined to allow for multiple versions and translations to be hosted.
+   We allow for multiple versions and translations to be hosted, integrated nicely into the URL of your documentation.
-  You can also switch off this mechanism with :doc:`Single-Version projects </single_version>`.
+  If you only have 1 version and translation, we support :doc:`single version projects </single_version>`.

   ⏩️ :doc:`Read more </automatic-redirects>`